SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 The following sections offer some important information about how lazing loading works in Spartacus.

-### Define Dynamic Imports Only in the Main Application
+### Defining Dynamic Imports Only in the Main Application

 Dynamic imports, a technique that is used to facilitate lazy loading and that also allows code splitting, can only be used in the main application.
 It is not possible to define dynamic imports in the prebuilt libraries.